biati-digital/glightbox/README.md

 # GLightbox

 Glightbox is a pure javascript lightbox.
-It can display images, iframes, inline content and videos with optional autoplay for youtube, vimeo and even self hosted videos.
+It can display images, iframes, inline content and videos with optional autoplay for YouTube, Vimeo and even self hosted videos.

 ## Features
 - **Small** - only 11KB Gzipped